liferay/liferay-docs/developer/frameworks/articles/02-dependency-injection/05-osgi-cdi-integration/01-osgi-cdi-integration-intro.markdown

 [OSGi CDI Integration](https://osgi.org/specification/osgi.enterprise/7.0.0/service.cdi.html)
 brings features and capabilities of
 [Contexts and Dependency Injection (CDI)](http://docs.jboss.org/cdi/spec/2.0/cdi-spec.html) to OSGi and makes OSGi services available to beans.
-Here you'll learn how to:
+Here you'll learn how to

 -   [Publish CDI beans as OSGi services](/developer/customization/-/knowledge_base/7-2/publishing-cdi-beans-as-osgi-services):
     Register CDI beans as services you can use to customize @product@